gitkaviyarasi/QuizUsingReact/README.md

 5. then run the code by building using the `npm run build` and `npm run start:dev`  `npm run test`

 ## Usage
-Run `npm run test` and navigate to the prompted URL to see your app in Cypress.
+Run `npm run cypress` and navigate to the Cypress and choose a browser and select the test type, then on the next page click the test file name and the test will ne run and the results will be displayed.

 ## Demo
 Click the below link for a demo of working application.